Faculty Development Fund Policies and Procedures

 - Project Abstract: A brief narrative that is 100–120 words for use in communication vehicles (e.g., website)

-- A detailed description of the project, sufficient enough to enable the awards committee to understand and evaluate it (The project description should not exceed five pages.
-Supplemental materials may be included and should be submitted in one PDF document not to exceed 10 pages.
+- A detailed description of the project, sufficient enough to enable the awards committee to understand and evaluate it (The project description should not exceed three pages.
+Supplemental materials that help to frame proposals in a larger context and/or visualize proposer’s work are encouraged and should be submitted in one PDF document not to exceed 10 pages.
 Please be aware that the committee members are from a variety of schools and disciplines.
 The applications should not include jargon or abbreviations of organizations and products.)
-Please use plain language, consider that your proposal will be reviewed by peers outside of your academic/professional discipline)
+Please use plain language, consider that your proposal will be reviewed by peers outside of your academic/professional discipline).
+For joint applications, reasons for collaboration and individual contributions of each proposer to the joint project should be stated.

 - A clear statement of intention and significance to the applicants’ professional development and/or educational value of the project